ringo-framework/ringo/docs/source/start.rst

         ringo-admin modul add <modulname in singular form>

 A new modul will be added to your application.
-See :ref:`dev_modules` for more details.
+See :ref:`modules` for more details.

 Generate model fields from form config